yashsiddhu04/amazon-clone/README.md

 # amazon-clone
 This repository is a amazon front page clone and login page made with HTML,CSS.
+<br><hr>
 Author - Yash Siddhu